yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-sharding/tablet-splitting.md

 ### Enable automatic tablet splitting

-To enable automatic tablet splitting, use the `yb-master` [`--enable_automatic_tablet_splitting`](../../../reference/configuration/yb-master/#enable_automatic_tablet_splitting) command and specify the associated flags to configure when tablets should split.
+To enable automatic tablet splitting, use the `yb-master` [`--enable_automatic_tablet_splitting`](../../../reference/configuration/yb-master/#enable-automatic-tablet-splitting) flag and specify the associated flags to configure when tablets should split.

 Tablet splitting happens in three phases, determined by the shard count per node.
 As the shard count increases, the threshold size for splitting a tablet also increases, as follows: